shlam66/minnehack2019/README.md

 ...and our table number is: 27

 Group Members:
-Sam Hanson
+Sam Hanson,
-Alec Lorimer
+Alec Lorimer,
-Kevin Maldanado
+Kevin Maldanado,
 Marcus Virginia